AstralNetwork/astralnetwork-nblx-bot/README.md

 - Issues?
 Contact me, astralnetwork#4060 on Discord.

 First, download the files.
-Open it on Visual Studio Code.
+Open it in Visual Studio Code.
-Also I highly suggest that you turn on Auto Save, hop on VSC, Go to File, scroll down and click on Autosave.
+Also I highly suggest that you turn on Auto Save.
+Hop on VSC, Go to File, scroll down and click on Autosave.
 Open config.json and add the tokens, cookies and prefix yourself.
 Run `npm start` or `node .` on your terminal (In Visual Studio Code).
 *Voila!* Bot is running.
 Though you need a hosting to make it go online 24/7, I personally suggest Heroku.
 More info on it ( https://anidiots.guide/hosting )